 You may pre-make and refrigerated the flautas now.
 Remove them from the fridge about 30 minutes before frying.

 Heat a large pan over medium high heat.
-When the pan is hot, add enough vegetable oil to a depth of about 1/2 inch.
+When the pan is hot, add enough vegetable oil to a depth of about 1/4 – 1/2 inch.
+We are not deep frying, just doing one side at a time.

 Remove the toothpick from five flautas rolls and place them in the oil with the open fold side down.
 Use a pair of tongs to do this.
 The oil is hot!
 Shift the flautas around every now and then to make sure they don’t stick.